 Special Events Grant Program

 The annual Special Events grant program seeks to support new and ongoing activities at the University of Minnesota that promote profound understanding of the human condition, excellence, innovation, collaboration, interdisciplinary dialogue, and greater public engagement with the University.
 For the 2017-18 academic year, a maximum of $100,000 will be awarded to deserving proposals.
-Applications for these awards are due on Monday, November 21, 2016 at 11:59 CST.
+Applications for this award are due on Friday, May 12, 2017 at 11:59 CST.

 Awards rarely will be granted for traditional academic symposia or conferences—these types of events must be innovative and include a significant public outreach or engagement component.
 It is recommended, but not required, that applicants coordinate their proposal with their department chairs.